srv328/task-manager/README.md

 *   Creates instances of tasks with unique IDs and attributes such as description, deadline, priority, and completion status.
 *   Manages and modifies task attributes such as description, deadline, priority, and completion status.

-This class serves as a blueprint for individual tasks within the task management system.
+this class serves as a blueprint for individual tasks within the task management system.
 It facilitates the manipulation and management of task-related data and attributes, enabling operations related to task modification, status tracking, and access to task details.